 The Math Corps’ philosophy on attendance is this: One cannot learn if one is not present.
 Therefore, absences due to family trips, vacations, conflicts with other programs, or similar cases are not excused.

 What supplies does my child need to bring everyday?

 All necessary supplies are provided for every student in the Math Corps.
 These include: notebook, paper, pencil, journal folder, and a T-shirt, which must be worn every Thursday.

 No, the Math Corps is not an in-residence program.

 Where are courses for the Math Corps held?

-In 2021, OU Math Corps classes will be held virtually.
+In 2023, OU Math Corps classes will be held on Oakland University’s campus.